SDA-SE/sda-dropwizard-commons/README.md

 module to add [Swagger](https://github.com/swagger-api/swagger-core) support for applications in the SDA SE infrastructure.

+### Auth

+The module [`sda-commons-server-auth`](./sda-commons-server-auth/README.md) provides support to add authentication using JSON Web Tokens with different sources for the public keys of the signing authorities.

 #### Hibernate

 The module [`sda-commons-server-hibernate`](./sda-commons-server-hibernate/README.md) provides access to relational